Jeffstr00/Cryptocurrencies/README.md

 Martha is a senior manager for Accountability Accounting's Advisory Services Team, and she has has asked for our help.
 The investment bank is interested in entering the new world of cryptocurrency.
 Bitcoin's meteoric rise over the past decade has shown the tremendous potential for profitability (although not without its risks).
 However, while that high price represents what is possible when investing in crypto, it also means that jumping on board the Bitcoin train is going to require a very expensive boarding ticket.
 As a result, at this stage in the virtual gold rush, it seems unlikely that you can still "strike it rich" by hopping aboard that now very packed train.

-However, maybe the possibility still exists with other newer cryptocurrencies.
+However, maybe the possibility still exists with other, newer cryptocurrencies.
 But, with so many different cryptocurrencies out there, how could the company hope to find good currencies to invest in when there are so many fool's gold currencies out there?
 Luckily, Martha came prepared.
-She has provided us with a spreadsheet featuring information on 1253 different cryptocurrencies including whether or not it's being traded, its proof type, total coins mined, and the total coin supply.
+She has provided us with a spreadsheet featuring information on 1,253 different cryptocurrencies including whether or not it's being traded, its proof type, total coins mined, and the total coin supply.
 Since we don't know exactly what output we're looking for, she asks us to use unsupervised machine learning to categorize the currencies.
 Hopefully, doing so will seperate the currencies with good potential from the duds and provide the company with an idea for which currencies to consider investing in.

 ## Results